flipperdevices/flipperzero-firmware/RoadMap.md

 # RoadMap for RM BUILD
 ### This is more of a project wish list...
-- It is open to whomever wants to build and PR.
+- It is open to whoever wants to build and PR.
 You get all the credit if you can create it! :D
 - I likely won't have time to cover all these items.
 - Some of these would make great sample projects to learn how to make apps for flipper.
 - I tried to organize them in terms of difficulty.